odubno/gauss-naive-bayes/README.md

 ![Bayes](img/prior.jpg "Bayes" )

 Prior Probability is what we know about each class before considering new information.
-It is simply the probability of each class occurring.

-This method calculates the probability of each class.
+It's the probability of each class occurring.

 <details>
   <summary>Click to expand prior_prob().</summary>